 - Business headquarters or primary location must be within Cobb County;

-- Business must have 100 or fewer full-time, W-2 employees, i.e., employees working at least 30 hours per week or 130 hours per month;
+- Business must have 100 or fewer full-time, W-2 employees and/or individual 1099 contractors that function like employees, i.e., employees or contractors working at least 30 hours per week or 130 hours per month;

 - Business must have been in continuous operation for a minimum of 1 year prior to March 13, 2020;